 Cost is $5 for auto loop tour per vehicle.

 Festival of Cranes:

-The Bosque del Apache is a refuge for all seasons, but winter is the time to see the greatest number of birds, from early November to mid-February.
+The Bosque del Apache is a refuge for all seasons, but fall and winter is the time to see the greatest number of birds, from early November to mid-February.
 Each fall, thousands of birds flying south stop by, where they can be viewed, photographed, and witnessed en masse.
 The annual Festival of Cranes takes place each November, with the star attraction being the sandhill cranes.

 Many visitors arrive before dawn so they can see thousands of light geese milling upon the water.
 As the sun rises, the flocks rise en masse in a cacophany of sound and wing.
 Sandhill cranes leave in groups after the geese.
 The geese and cranes spend the day in nearby fields where they forage.
 Afternoons, the birds fly back in with waves of sound and wing in a display as spectacular as the morning takeoff.